Gangotri Dham Guide

 Bharal Grazing in Gangotri National Park

 The pilgrimage route from Uttarkashi to Gangotri Temple has many offbeat tourist destinations on its way.
 The small but beautiful villages of Raithal, Sukkhi, Harsil, Mukhwa, and Dharali are loved by peace and adventure seekers for their rustic village life and unexplored hiking trails.
 These villages offer picture-perfect views of valleys and waterfalls that attract tourists from all parts of India.
-The Gaumukh Tapovan trek, Nellong Valley, and Kedartal Trek are adventurous trekking options for venturesome.
+The Gaumukh Tapovan trek, Nellong Valley, and Kedartal Trek are some adventurous trekking options in Gangotri for venturesome.

 Itinerary for Gangotri Yatra